Global STEM Corps

 - Must have access to a computer and reliable internet service.

-- Must be available for a minimum of three hours per week (the more, the better).
+- Must be available for a minimum of six hours per week (the more, the better).

-- Must commit to being a mentor through the end of the build period (March 7 – July 13).
+- Must commit to being a mentor through the end of the build period (more information coming soon).